Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/Data Types.md

 ## [[Characters]]

-- Rust’s `char` type is the language’s most primitive alphabetic type.
+- [[Rust]]’s `char` type is the language’s most primitive alphabetic type.

 - `char` values are put in single-quotes, unlike string values, which are put in double-quotes.

+- [[Rust]]’s `char` type is four bytes in size and represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
+Accented letters; Chinese, Japanese, and Korean characters; emoji;